src-bin/substrate-docs/access/accessing-the-aws-console.md

-# Accessing the AWS console
+# Accessing the AWS Console

 Sometimes there's no substitute for the AWS Console.
 When you have lots of AWS accounts, getting into the AWS Console in the right account can be a challenge.
 Substrate's here to help.